 Effective L&D programs and employee training aim to address skills gaps and improve employees' ability to perform their jobs well.
 The goal of a skills gap analysis is to inform a company's decision-making here and where to focus their money, resources, and time.

-Even though companies should conduct skills gap analysis regularly to get real-time data, some prefer to run it once per year.
+Even though companies should conduct skills gap analysis regularly to get more real-time data, some prefer to run it once per year.

 In that case, the following are the most common reasons that should nudge that decision.